bionlplab/2024_Inconsistency_Detection/README.md

-# 2024_npjDM_Inconsistency_Detection
+# 2024_Inconsistency_Detection

-This repository contains the source code for Uncovering Misattributed Suicide Causes through Annotation Inconsistency Detection in Death Investigation Notes.
+This repository contains the source code for Detecting Suicide-Cause Annotation Inconsistencies in Death Investigation Notes.

 ## Acknowledgement